TumblrArchive/TumblrLaunchSample/README.md

-#Launching the Tumblr Android application
+# Launching the Tumblr Android application

-Our application supports two deep launching approaches.
-We use Android's share mechanism (which also allows developer's to share directly into our application) as well as a URL schema.
-This document will give example of both.
+Our application supports two deep linking approaches.
+We use Android's share mechanism (which also allows developer's to share directly into our application) as well as a URL scheme.
+This document will give examples of both.

-##Deep linking into the Tumblr app
+## Deep linking into the Tumblr app

-The application supports a 'tumblr' URL schema and a slightly unconventional x-callback-url structure.
-See a few url examples below
+The application supports a `tumblr` URL scheme and a slightly unconventional [x-callback-url](http://x-callback-url.com) structure (such that our Android and iOS apps both support the same URLs).
+See a few URL examples below:

 ```
 tumblr://x-callback-url/blog?blogName=haseman